The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 10

 Key cache entry time-to-live in minutes.
-Use this property, as well as smallrye.jwt.key-cache-size, to control the key cache when a key provider such as AWS_ALB is configured with smallrye.jwt.verify.key-provider=AWS_ALB for resolving the keys dynamically.
+Use this property and smallrye.jwt.key-cache-size to control the key cache when a key provider such as AWS_ALB is configured with smallrye.jwt.verify.key-provider=AWS_ALB for resolving the keys dynamically.

 smallrye.jwt.token.cookie